roderick-bishop11/projects/Personal Website/README.md

 # Project logs (newest first)

+* 8/20/2020: Changed footer in this folder.
+Working on CSS basics to finish up project and skills section acording to minimalist design
+* 8/10/2020: Updated Resume, looking for automated solution for this.
+* 7/26/2020: Changed Icons, added Resume section
 * 7/25/2020: Changed BG color, added sections to take up entire viewport, added about me section with text, and added a font.
 * 7/21/2020: Went with minimalist design.
 Version 0.0.1 is up, just basic text and links.
 See [here](https://roderick-bishop11.github.io/projects/)
 * 7/21/2020: Went a little crazy with some new designs.
 Edited steps and kanban board a bit to sync back up with where I really am.